Register your apps for Facebook authentication with Mobile Services

 (Optional) If you have not already registered, click My Apps then click Register as a Developer, accept the policy and follow the registration steps.

 Click My Apps > Add a New App > Website > Skip and Create App ID.

 In Display Name, enter a unique name for your app, choose a Category for you app, then click Create App ID and complete the security check.
 This takes you to the developer dashboard for your new Facebook app.

 On the App Secret field, click Show, provide your password if requested, then make a note of the values of App ID and App Secret.
 You will uses these later to configure your application in Azure.

 In the left navigation bar, click Settings, type the domain of your mobile service in App Domains, enter an optional Contact Email, click Add Platform and select Website.

 Type the URL of your mobile service in Site URL, then click Save Changes.

 Click Show, provide your password if requested, then make a note of the values of App ID and App Secret.

-Click the Advanced tab, type the URL of your mobile service appended with the path /login/facebook in Valid OAuth redirect URIs, then click Save Changes.
+Click the Advanced tab, type one of the following URL formats in Valid OAuth redirect URIs, then click Save Changes:

 You are now ready to use a Facebook login for authentication in your app by providing the App ID and App Secret values to Mobile Services.